Code-Institute-Submissions/Kdoggg666-MS2/README.md

 **Setting Game time based on difficulty** - Innitially I struggled with this, at first I tried several functions which would define the game variable and pass a number to the class, however I couldnt seem to get this to work.
 I instead found a simpler more effective way of doing this by using a variable that is set to a number based on user difficulty choice and passing that variable to the class.

+**Round number resetting on page reload** - fixed by storing round number to local storage instead of on the main.js file.
+This will remember the round after reload and not reset round number as hitting restart reloads the page, thus starting from round 1 again and will overwrite the first score on the scoreboard.

 ## Features I would like to impliment

 I would like to implament an input that stores the players name and displays it on the page somewhere however space is very limited especially on smaller displays and I didn't have time to implament this.
 I would also like to come up with a better equasion for scoring.
 I would like to write a function that changes how the game is scored based on difficulty selected, however I feel I dont have time to implament and test this before the submition deadline.
 I would also like to find a way to make this game better for mobile as it is responsive however there just isnt enough space on small devices to show all the cards on one screen.